WebOrigami/docs/src/content/language/index.md

 - Reuse HTML across pages so they can be consistent and easier to make.
 - Serve those pages to your visitors.

-The Origami language lets you do those things, rounding out the native web languages:
+The Origami language and tools let you do all that, rounding out the native web languages:

 <figure>
   <img src="/assets/illustrations/roles.svg" style="width: 75%;">